JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab01_Manage_Product_Catalog.md

 ### Task 4 – Create Products

-In this task, you will create products.
+In this task, you will create and publish products.
+First, you will create the HiFi product.

 1. Click on the **App Settings** button.